Intersex characters in fiction: Prominent examples

 Apart from the above-mentioned characters, there are various characters that stand out apart from the rest and are more prominent.
 One of those is Luca Esposito in Astra Lost in Space, the manga and anime of the same name.
 He is an artist and talented engineer on board the Astra, who was raised as and mostly identifies as a boy, and comes out as intersex halfway through the story, in the episode "Secret," not considering himself a man or a woman.
-His characteristics imply he most likely has Klinefelter's or a milder type of Androgen Insensitivity Syndrome, and was described by Michele Liu of Anime News Network as "unique" since Luca is a main character which is born intersex rather than "altered by sci-fi space diseases or external influence," with Liu also describing Luca as bisexual.
+His characteristics imply he most likely has Klinefelter's or a milder type of androgen insensitivity syndrome, and was described by Michele Liu of Anime News Network as "unique" since Luca is a main character which is born intersex rather than "altered by sci-fi space diseases or external influence," with Liu also describing Luca as bisexual.
 While there were intersex characters like Ryo Asuka in Devilman Crybaby and Izana Shinatose in Knights of Sidonia, there are three other series with notable characters.
 They are Crimvael "Crim" in the controversial series Interspecies Reviewers, Iena Madaraba in Seton Academy: Join the Pack!, Ruby Moon in Cardcaptor Sakura, and Stevonnie in Steven Universe.
 Crim is a well-endowed intersex angel with a broken halo, that has male and female genitalia, as noted throughout the series.
 Despite his feminine appearance, he chooses to identify as male upon meeting Stunk & Zel in the first episode, to avoid them trying anything perverted on him.
-As for Iena, also known as Yena, she is a spotted hyena with male genitalia and is confused about her true gender & sexuality.
+As for Iena, also known as Yena, she is a spotted hyena with a penis and is confused about her true gender & sexuality.
 Although she later finds out that she is biologically female, she still allows others to refer to her with either gender pronoun in episodes such as "The Wild Habits of a Troubled Animal."
-Ruby, on the other hand, has no biological sex. and Stevonnie, a fusion of both Steven and Connie, has a gender which is difficult to describe, Series creator Rebecca Sugar describes it as the "living relationship between Steven and Connie."
+Stevonnie, a fusion of both Steven and Connie, has a gender which is difficult to describe, Series creator Rebecca Sugar describes it as the "living relationship between Steven and Connie."
 Stevonnie is commonly referred to with gender neutral pronouns (such as the singular they), while male and female characters seem to be physically attracted to Stevonnie.